calchulus/aaveFixedStable/README.md

 ```
 7 - SQRT(6500)/SQRT(91000) = 7 - 0.267 = 6.733 =  Fixed1dayStableSlope1

-7 - SQRT(45500)/SQRT(91000) = 7 - 0.707 = 6.293 =  Fixed1dayStableSlope1
+7 - SQRT(45500)/SQRT(91000) = 7 - 0.707 = 6.293 =  Fixed1weekStableSlope1
 ```
 Thus, we can have interest rates that are strictly lower than the fully flexible interest rate as outlined here, reducing the spread between fixed and variable.
+This would mean that 1day rates would be much closer to the variable rates (almost a 70% discount), and 1 week ones would have about a 30% discount compared to current stable rates.

 A sample Borrow function as below